 2. Develop empathy by referring to the wheel as you discuss how others may have felt in a situation/book/movie that you are discussing.

 3. At home, hang the wheel as a check in point for each family member to indicate how they feel about their day as you gather at the end of the day.
 This is a great way of opening conversation between family members about their individual experiences during time apart.

 4. Choose an emotion and then sing a familiar song (Happy Birthday works well) in a voice representing that emotion.
 Experiment with a range of voices to represent a range of emotions.

 5. Talk about and model together how your face looks when you feel each emotion on the wheel.
 For example, “I feel angry when my friends won’t wait for me and my mouth turns down, my forehead crinkles and my teeth clench.”

-To download your poster: Click on your chosen poster image below – there are three versions for you to choose from.
+To download your printable: Click on your chosen worksheet image below – there are three versions for you to choose from.
 This will open a PDF file that you can download to your own computer.
 Open the PDF and print.
 When printing, select “Fit to printable area” (or similar) to ensure the page fits with your printer type and local paper size (these have been created at A4 size).
-Personal, non commercial use only.